pepperoni21/vastboard/README.md

 # Vastboard
-### A simple Valence plugin for making scoreboards easier.
+### A simple Valence plugin for making scoreboards easier to manage.

 # Installation
 ### Add Vastboard to your project